 Introduction to iWAM Plus Metaprogrammes Workshop

-This two day workshop will introduce you the the powerful Psychometric Profiling tool the iWAM.
-The investment for this content rich workshop includes the fee for your personal iWAM report.
+This two-day workshop will introduce you the powerful Psychometric Profiling tool the iWAM.
+The investment for this content-rich workshop includes the fee for your personal iWAM report.
 Each delegate will be sent a link to the online platform to completer their personal profile and this will be given to them on the day and explored and interpreted during the workshop.

 The Inventory for Work Attitude & Motivation (iWAM) is a questionnaire used for job-related activities, such as recruitment, coaching and training projects.
 It is based on meta-programmes, a model of thinking styles (48 parameters are measured and explained).
 (Additional information on the iWAM profiling tool can be found here)

 We all operate from a set of values.
 What one individual values as important may be very different from another.
 Our values reveal themselves as patterns in what we say, how we say it and what we do.
 These intrinsic values (or drivers) are often referred to as meta-programmes.

 Understanding what motivates ourselves and others (and adapting our behaviour accordingly) is often the key to achieving goals – it certainly removes a significant element of chance.

 The iWAM is a unique online assessment tool designed to measure motivational and attitudinal patterns in the work-context that directly influence:

 - What you sense and experience from the world around you

 - How you behave and communicate as a result.

 In other words, the iWAM helps explain, predict, and influence performance at work by assessing what you pay attention to, how you think, and how you prefer to behave.

 The iWAM report shows a person’s strengths and areas of development in the work context in terms of attitude and motivation.
 It also shows how this person might behave in various tasks, such as administration, customer contact or managerial tasks.